-So you’ve bought a new construction home.
-It’s clean and new and you are proud to call it home.
-Then you start to notice a few cracks; a stair-step crack that breaks a brick, block or solid concrete, horizontal cracks, wide cracks (the thickness of your fingernail or greater) or a pattern of cracks starting on one side of a corner and picking up on the other side.
+So, you’ve bought a new construction home.
+It’s clean and new and you are proud to call it your own.
+Then, you start to notice a few cracks like perhaps a stair-step crack that breaks a brick, block or solid concrete, horizontal cracks, wide cracks (the thickness of your fingernail or greater) or a pattern of cracks starting on one side of a corner and picking up on the other side.

 A new house will settle.
 As far as cracks inside your home, you will have some fine stress cracks in your walls.
 This usually occurs around doors, doorways and sometimes small ones will appear in the ceilings.

 Where to turn for help when you notice foundation cracks?

 You should first contact your builder.
 If you notice a problem within the first year, your builder will have their warranty manager come out to evaluate it.
 It is their job to bring in a foundation repair company to perform any foundation repairs necessary.

 Your new home should be covered by a structural warranty purchased by the builder, in some cases up to 10 years for national builders.
 Find out who’s covering your home’s structural warranty and contact them with your concerns.
 Warranties stay with the house, not the owners.